AndrewSRea/My_Learning_Port/JavaScript/Asynchronous_JS/Async_Prog_with_Promises/README.md

 ```
 Try [running this live](https://andrewsrea.github.io/My_Learning_Port/JavaScript/Asynchronous_JS/Async_Prog_with_Promises/custom-promise.html) to see the result (also see the [source code](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/Asynchronous_JS/Async_Prog_with_Promises/custom-promise.html)).

-The above example is not very flexible -- the promise can only ever fulfill with a single string, and it doesn't have any kind of [`reject()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/reject) condition specified (admittedly, `setTimeout()`) doesn't really have a fail condition, so it doesn't matter for this simple example.
+The above example is not very flexible -- the promise can only ever fulfill with a single string, and it doesn't have any kind of [`reject()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/reject) condition specified (admittedly, `setTimeout()`doesn't really have a fail condition, so it doesn't matter for this simple example).

 <hr>